 What if I do not have the minimum experience required by the state to obtain my own company license?
 How will I ever break into the industry?

 If your goal is to eventually own your private investigations agency, no problem… every state that requires experience also has a program in place to see that new investigators have access to eventually obtaining their own license.
-For example, in Texas where we hold an agency license those who are too new simply go to work for an established company until they have the required number of hours to be able apply for their own license.
+For example, in Texas those who are too new simply go to work for an established company until they have the required number of hours to be able apply for their own license.
 In Florida (where we also have an agency license) they specifically provide internship licenses.
 Again, every state is a little bit different but thousands of successful private investigators are working today and tens of thousands have come before us; we all had to get started someplace… you can too.

 Also, consider your own background and employment related experience carefully some of it may apply.
 I have known loss prevention agents, security guards (in specific roles), accountants, firemen, bail bondsmen, alarm installers, teachers, and even a librarian use their previous employment experiences to apply for their own agency license.